inji/inji-openid4vp-ios-swift/README.md

 ## APIs

 ### authenticateVerifier
- - Receives a base64 Encoded request of the verifier and returns a valid Presentation Definition as response.
+ - Receives a list of trusted verifiers & Verifier's encoded Authorization request from consumer app(mobile wallet).
-This function takes an encoded authorization request and a JSON array of trusted verifiers.
+ - Decodes and parse the request, extracts the clientId and verifies it against trusted verifier's list clientId.
  - Returns the Authentication response which contains validated Presentation Definition of the request.